zowe/docs-site/docs/user-guide/usingmvd.md

 **Note**: When you set the *ZLUX_NODE_LOG_FILE* or *ZSS_LOG_FILE* environment variables, zLUX will not override the log names, set a timestamp, or delete the logs.

-If zLUX cannot create the folder or file, the server will run (but it might not perform logging properly).
+If zLUX cannot create the directory or file, the server will run (but it might not perform logging properly).

 ### Retaining logs
 By default, zLUX retains the last five logs.
 If you want to specify a different number of logs to retain, set *ZLUX_NODE_LOGS_TO_KEEP* (Zowe Node Server logs) or *ZSS_LOGS_TO_KEEP* (ZSS logs) to the number of logs that you want to keep.
 The default is 5.